1927 to the present

 In 1988, having outgrown the facilities and audience capacity of York House, the society moved its production of lvor Novello's 'The Dancing Years' to the Queen Charlotte Hall in Richmond, which became a very happy home for the society providing the stage for many successful and memorable productions.
 Just twelve years later, TOPS found itself with capacity audiences again and an ever-growing membership, so made the decision to move to a larger venue.
 The society was very proud to enter the new millennium presenting its production of Oklahoma! at the historic Richmond Theatre in July 2000.

-TOpS is renowned for its all-singing, all-dancing chorus and has been privileged since 1960 to have had Babette Langford as its Choreographer.
+TOPS is renowned for its all-singing, all-dancing chorus and was been privileged to have had Babette Langford as its Choreographer between 1960 and 2016.
 Babette's dancing inspiration and sheer enthusiasm has contributed so much to the life of TOPS.
 Babette became an honored Vice President of TOPS, in 2000 she was awarded the Richmond Arts Council Accolade and in July 2014 she was awarded the NODA Flame Award.
-2014 sees Babette celebrate 54 years with TOpS, and she is still telling the members what to do with their feet!.
+She was awarded the Order of the British Empire Medal in the 2019 Queen's New Years Honours List.

 Gillian Wade (TOPS Director) first joined the society in 1964 and appeared in many productions before becoming Director in 1979, During her time as Director, she saw the company continue to flourish and grow into a successful and award-winning society.
 In 1993, Richmond Arts Council acknowledged this when they presented Gill with their highest award -The Accolade- for Services to Musical Theatre.
 After the death of her father, Peter Holloway, in 2001 Gill was elected President of TOPS thereby following in her father's footsteps.